Disaster Resilience in Queensland

 Research indicates the more cohesive and connected communities are, the more resilient they are to natural disasters.

-Neighbourhood and Community Centres are playing an increasing role in Local Disaster Management Groups.
-Their social cohesion activities strengthen communities to prepare for and respond to disasters.
+Neighbourhood and Community Centres are playing an increasing role in Local Disaster Management Arrangements.
+Their community support programs, services and social cohesion activities strengthen communities to prepare for and respond to disasters.

-Details about the three strategies can be found below:
+The three original strategies can be found below:

 Project Contact